Stultusaur/SITCoop-Docker/README.md

 If any issues arise, please create an issue with any logs/information available.

 # Regards
-Thank you to Christopher "ich777" Hummer, would not have gotten this container created as fast without his base images.
+Thank you to Christoph "ich777" Hummer, would not have gotten this container created as fast without his base images.
-Thanks to Paulov and everyone else that helps and supports the SIT Coop mod.
+Thanks to Paulov and everyone else that helps supporting the SIT Coop mod.
-Thank to SPT-Aki Devs for creating SPT-Aki mod.
+Thank to SPT-Aki Devs for creating SPT-Aki.